seng637-Winter/seng637-a4-i-saari/seng637-a4.md

     4. Press Add and follow the installation process

-Note that, Pitest by default employs only mutation operators at the method-level. <span style="color:MidnightBlue   ">**You need to enable the class-level mutators before starting your tests.** <span style="color:black ">Follow these steps to select all mutators.
+Note that, Pitest by default employs only mutation operators at the method-level. **You need to enable the class-level mutators before starting your tests.** Follow these steps to select all mutators.

 **Figure 1 – Enabling mutators in Pitest**